elastos/Elastos.Hive.App.Native.HyPort/README.md

 After that, you can see file **onedirve.txt** has been copied to **Hive IPFS** network, and **ipfs.txt** has been copied to **OneDrive** cloud drive.

-## 6. Notices
+## 6. Issue notices

-For now, **hyport** cli is still being under development, and there is lots of improvement for us ahead of us.
-Any feedbacks would be appreciated.
+For now, **hyport** command is still being under development, and there are lots of improvement ahead of us.
+Any feedback would be appreciated.

+## 7. License

+MIT